viaacode/avo-data-migration/README.md

 * Step 8: copy avo1 favorites and watch_laters into avo2 app.item_bookmarks
 * Step 9: copy users collections excluding already migrated collections into avo2 app.collections from export Collections view
 * Step 10: copy avo2 collection id's and their corresponding avo1_id's from avo2 to avo1 * reference_collection_ids
-* Step 11: copy collection items from avo1 to avo2 app.collection_fragments from exportFragments view in avo1
+* Step 11: copy collection descriptions and items from avo1 to avo2 app.collection_fragments from exportFragments view in avo1

 Now if a users would log in to avo2 he or she would have an acocunt and prodile where they have all of their collections and bookmarks as they were in avo1.